 Which knots to learn for a Macrame Plant Hanger

 There are a couple of Macrame knots that you will see in almost every Macrame plant hanger.
 These knots vary from very easy to learn to a bit more difficult to get right on your first try.
 But, I promise with a little practice you’ll be able to master them all super fast!

-With just learning the 3 basic knots, you’ll be able to create countless gorgeous Macrame plant hangers.
+With just learning the 3 basic knots, you’ll be able to create countless gorgeous Macrame plant hangers and other projects.
 Check out this handy video to learn the Lark’s head knot, square knot, spiral knot, and double half hitch knot!

 This knot is one of my favorites to use in a Macrame plant hanger.
 Although it looks a bit tricky at first, it’s actually quite an easy knot to learn!